8 Tips to Become a Millionaire This Year

 If you want to become a millionaire, then you absolutely need to get into the habit of saving by contributing to your 401(k), Roth or traditional IRA, and contributing to an emergency fund that’s been placed in a money market fund.
 However, the way to make this work is by automating your savings.
 This will automatically withdraw a percentage of your salary and place it into your contributions without your ever seeing it.
 It’s suggested that you put 10 percent toward investments and 5 percent toward savings.

 6. Upgrade your skills and knowledge.

-"Read at least 30 minutes a day, listen to relevant podcasts while driving and seek out mentors vigorously,” writes Tucker Hughes, who became a millionaire at just the age of 22.
-“You don't just need to be a master in your field, you need to be a well-rounded genius capable of talking about any subject whether it is financial, political or sports-related.
+"Read at least 30 minutes a day, listen to relevant podcasts while driving and seek out mentors vigorously,” wrote Tucker Hughes, who became a millionaire at just the age of 22.
+“You don't just need to be a master in your field; you need to be a well-rounded genius capable of talking about any subject whether it is financial, political or sports-related.
 Consume knowledge like air and put your pursuit of learning above all else."

-7. Live below your means and lay-off the credit.
+7. Live below your means and lay off the credit.

 It’s widely known that the wealthiest people in the world are frugal.
 They don’t spend excessively on designer and luxury items.
 They use coupons.
 And, they’re known for living below their means by purchasing modest homes and vehicles.

 They’re also known for keeping their debt under control by using credit sparingly.
 Take a cue from T. Boone Pickens, who only carries around as much cash as he needs for what he intends to buy.